 CARBONDALE - Diana Josephine (Tinker) Chervinko died peacefully at home at 2:45 PM on October 25, 2025, surrounded by her family.
-She was born June 4, 1944 in Enid, Oklahoma, and grew up in Oklahoma City, where she attended Rosary Grade School and McGuiness High School.
+She was born June 4, 1944 in Enid, Oklahoma, and grew up in Oklahoma City, where she attended Rosary Catholic Grade School and Bishop McGuinness Catholic High School.
 After high school she enrolled in Mount Saint Scholastica College in Atchison, Kansas, where she majored in English and minored in Spanish.
 She was involved in theater during college, and acted in several plays.
-A highlight of her time in college theater was winning "best supporting actress" for her role in "Good Morning, Miss Dove."
+A highlight of her time in college theater was winning “best supporting actress.”
 She later became involved in community theater.

-Diana met her future husband, James (Jim) Chervinko, her senior year at Mount Saint Scholastica.
-He was teaching German at neighboring Saint Benedict's College in Atchison and first saw her on stage during a performance of "Good Morning, Miss Dove."
+Diana met her future husband, James (Jim) Chervinko, during her senior year at Mount Saint Scholastica.
+He was teaching German at neighboring Saint Benedict’s College in Atchison and first saw her on stage during a performance of “Good Morning, Miss Dove.”
 About a year later, they began courting and got married on June 10, 1967.
-After brief stints in several towns around the Midwest, Diana and Jim settled in Carbondale in 1974 where Diana worked in the Serials Department at Morris Library at Southern Illinois University until she retired in 1999.

 Diana was a devoted wife, mother, and grandmother.
 She enjoyed when out-of-state family would visit.
 She was a tremendous supporter of her family’s military service and deployments.
 She enthusiastically celebrated her children’s and grandchildren’s accomplishments in life, which ranged from swimming and Girl Scouts to graduations and marriages.
 She was very proud of all of these events, and much more.